iWafflesi/Clicky-Game/README.md

+# Clicky Game

+### Overview
+This is a basic game created using react.
+Click on the thumbnails to guess the next character.
+Once you guess wrong the game will reset with a high score being recorded.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>